Chevrolet Press Release November 6, 1997

 The Corvette Active Handling system goes a step further than other similar

 systems by giving the driver more latitude before engaging, thereby retaining the more aggressive feel of a true sports car.
-For the racetrack, there’s even a competition mode which deactivates the traction control part of the system to allow for wheel-spin and acceleration — conditions that highly- skilled drivers sometimes find useful on the racetrack.
+For the racetrack, there’s even a competition mode that deactivates the traction control part of the system to allow for wheel spin and acceleration — conditions that highly-skilled drivers sometimes find useful on the racetrack.
 This is a feature not offered on any similar chassis control systems.

 SOURCE Chevrolet Motor Division

 Here are some other blog posts you might enjoy:

 1998 Corvette: America’s Sports Car Now Offered in a True Convertible Version

 All-New 1998 Corvette Convertible $635 Less Than 1996 Price

 You can find Corvette Racing at this link.